 While that doesn’t sound like a big deal, there was an added complication to that.
 You see, from Kansas City Mo to Colby KS, there was a severe cross wind warning coming from the south (37 mph sustained, 45 mph gusts if the radio can be believed).
 From Colby to Denver, the wind switched directions, and blew from the north with the same force.

 The results of those winds was several hundred miles of me fighting a back heavy, lifted, non-sway bar equipped XJ across the middle section of this country all while dealing with a raging migraine.
-And friends let me tell ya, that wiped me out bad enough that I had to crash for a while on the side of the road to rest up a bit (with every other semi on the road too it appeared).
-I learned that an XJ is a poor place to sleep when its filled with your wife’s crap 😉 Guess I should have bought something full sized after all!
+And friends let me tell ya, that wiped me out bad enough that I had to crash for a while at a random rest stop rest up a bit (with every other semi on the road too it appeared).
+I learned that an XJ is a poor place to sleep when its filled with your wife’s junk 😉 Guess I should have bought something full sized after all!

 After that feast (seriously, stop by and eat there if you’re in the area, and sit inside to watch the man cook!) we checked in a crashed for a bit.
 Later in the evening, we headed out to Arches National Park to see a few sights we missed last time as well as to watch the sunset.